hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 -----------

 Tensorboard is an interactive app that allows you to visualize and measure different aspects of your machine learning workflow.
-Have a look at the `official guidelines <https://www.tensorflow.org/tensorboard/get_started>`_ for more detailed information.
+Have a look at the `TensorBoard documentation`_ for more detailed information.

 The Tensorboard interactive session requires you to specify a project (or log) directory in